 Dear Lord God, give us strength, so that whatever we do we may do it well in order to please you.
 Amen.

 Memory verse

-"Whatever your task, work heartily, as serving the Lord" (Colossians 3:23).
+"Whatever you do, work heartily, as for the Lord and not for men" (Colossians 3:23).